AKG451/pwn.college.aryan/README.md

 # PURPOSE OF THIS REPO
-The purpose of this repo is for task phase of cryptonite stedent project MIT,Manipal
+The purpose of this repo is for task phase of cryptonite student project MIT,Manipal

 # FILE NAMING METHOD
 M refers to Module.